lewismj/kea/README.md

         config.as[Long]("example.foo.some-long")).map(Foo.apply)
   }
 ```
-Or, we can use the generic schema reader, given a configuration:
+Or, we can use the generic schema reader, for example,
 ```
     example {
       bar {